How to Hire a Security Guard

 5. Run a Background and Reference Check

 Because ethical interactions and honesty are crucial qualities in a security guard, it is essential to run a background check and contact references, including former employers.
-Ask former employers and colleagues open-ended questions to get a sense of how the candidate behaves in a professional setting, if they have strong interpersonal skills, and how they are at solving problems and dealing with unexpected circumstances.
+Ask former employers and colleagues open-ended questions to learn how the candidate behaves in a professional setting if they have strong interpersonal skills, and how they are at solving problems and dealing with unexpected circumstances.

 If they need to use a company car to patrol the property, then you will want to check that they have a valid driver’s license and a clean driving record.
-The safety of your property, customers, and employees may some day depend on the person you hire, so careful vetting in essential.
+The safety of your property, customers, and employees may someday depend on the person you hire, so careful vetting is essential.